 Here’s the deal: in most jurisdictions, you don’t need any sort of makeup training at all.
 But in such a competitive industry, you’ll want to do everything you can to beat out your rivals!
 Look for a makeup course from a reputable makeup school.
-If your instructor is a well-respected titan in the industry, you’ll be all set when it comes to actually performing as a practicing MUA.
+If your instructor is a well-respected titan in the industry, you’ll be all set when it comes to actually perform as a practicing MUA.

 Don’t forget about a certification—you’ll want proof of your hard work and technical skills.
 With a real makeup artist certification, you’ll be able to command a higher salary and show potential clients you actually know your stuff!

 What is a certified makeup artist without her tools?
 Every established makeup artist has her own trusty set of brushes and makeup products.
 It is a bit of an investment to build a professional makeup kit, but it will be well worth the money.
 Your clients hire you for your expert skills, so you need to be prepared to create beautiful looks that stay put for hours on end.

 Unfortunately, quality often comes at a cost.
 You should know from just going into Sephora that makeup isn’t cheap.
 Luckily, there are plenty of drugstore makeup dupes for your professional makeup kit.
 You don’t have to splurge all your savings to get that Charlotte Tilbury palette when just starting your makeup career.
 As you grow your skills and figure out the kinds of clientele you want, your makeup stash will grow along with it!